magento/devdocs/guides/v2.2/cloud/cdn/cloud-fastly.md

 ## Fastly CDN module for Magento 2

-Fastly services for {{ site.data.var.ece }} use the [Fastly CDN module for Magento 2](https://github.com/fastly/fastly-magento2) installed in the following environments: Pro Staging and Production, Starter Production (`master`) and Staging.
+Fastly services for {{ site.data.var.ece }} use the [Fastly CDN module for Magento 2](https://github.com/fastly/fastly-magento2) installed in the following environments: Pro Staging and Production, Starter Production (`master` branch).

 On initial provisioning or upgrade of your {{ site. data.var.ece }} project, we install the latest version of the Fastly CDN module in your Staging and Production environments.
 When Fastly releases module updates, you receive notifications in the Magento Admin UI for your environments.
 We recommend that you update your environments to use the latest release.
 See [Upgrade Fastly]({{ page.baseurl}}/cloud/cdn/configure-fastly.html#upgrade).